matheuscarvalheira/matheuscarvalheira/README.md

-# Hello there !
+# Hi There! 👋

 Thank you for stopping by my GitHub profile!
 I am a 23-year-old with a Bachelor's degree in Computer Science and a strong enthusiasm for continuously enhancing my skills in web development through the pursuit of proficiency in various technologies and programming languages.

-- 💻 I’m currently working on "Aluroni"
+- 💻 I’m currently working on "DynaPost"
-- 🌱 I’m currently learning about Spring Boot
+- 🧑‍💻 I’m currently learning about Next.js
-- 👔 I’m looking to collaborate with Typescript/React
+- 👔 I’m looking to collaborate with Typescript/React.js
 - 📬 How to reach me: matheuscarvalheiraf@gmail.com
 - 💡Feel free to inquire about accessibility, cybersecurity, full-stack development, web development, or any topic you'd like!